Considered one of the most beautiful secluded beaches in Southern Sardinia, Is Arenas Biancas is indeed a special place.

 I have recently been to Is Arenas Biancas and thought I’d share everything you need to know to plan your perfect day there.

-Everything You Need To Know About Is Arenas Biancas Beach
+What You Must Know About Is Arenas Biancas Beach

 Is Arenas Biancas Beach

-This 1 km (0.6 miles) long (though longer if you consider it continues onto Porto Pino) beach is famous for being home to some of the most beautiful sand dunes in Sardinia, some of which are as tall as 30 meters (98.5 feet), which are highly protected.
-At its back, Mediterranean shrub gives it an extra exotic touch.
+This 1 km (0.6 miles) long (though longer if you consider it continues onto Porto Pino) beach is famous for being home to some of the most beautiful sand dunes in Sardinia.
+Some of them are as tall as 30 meters (98.5 feet).
+The dunes are protected.
+At its back, Mediterranean shrub gives it an extra beautiful touch.

 Water at Is Arenas is shallow and transparent.
 This, paired with the beautiful sand, make it an ideal place for families with children who will find no shortage of entertainment!

-The beach is equipped with a kiosk serving plain sandwiches, drinks, ice-cream and coffee, and where you can rent umbrellas and other beach equipment.
-A chemical toilet is found right by the trail that leads to the beach and there are also a couple at the parking lot, where you will find garbage bins too.
+At Is Arenas beach you will find a kiosk serving plain sandwiches, drinks, ice-cream and coffee, and where you can rent umbrellas and other beach equipment.
+There’s a chemical toilet right by the trail that leads to the beach and there are also a couple at the parking lot, where you will find garbage bins too.

-Unfortunately, Is Arenas Biancas is not equipped for disabled access so not really suitable for people with mobility issues.
+Unfortunately, Is Arenas Biancas doesn’t have disabled access so it is not really suitable for people with mobility issues.
 Life guards are on duty on various spots along the beach.

 PLEASE REMEMBER THAT WALKING ON THE DUNES IS PROHIBITED!
 FIND OUT WHY HERE.